Indigenous members of the Andrew Jackson household: Cross-cultural adoptions

 In the 17th through 19th centuries, "Some Anglo-Americans, including Andrew Jackson, incorporated Indian war captives into their households, calling them kin."
-As per archeologist Elizabeth Prine Pauls in Encyclopedia Brittanica, "From the beginning of the colonial period, Native American children were particularly vulnerable to removal by colonizers.
+As per archeologist Elizabeth Prine Pauls in Encyclopedia Britannica, "From the beginning of the colonial period, Native American children were particularly vulnerable to removal by colonizers.
 Captured children might be sold into slavery, forced to become religious novitiates, made to perform labor, or adopted as family members by Euro-Americans; although some undoubtedly did well under their new circumstances, many suffered."
 Similarly, cross-cultural adoption of war captives took place in Indigenous communities, including both children from other tribes and Anglo-American babies and children.